Choosing a Fireplace

 The Clean Air Act also restricts the burning of wood.
 Modern technology has however given us a variety of both traditional and contemporary appliances which are so clean burn and efficient that they have been passed to use in restricted areas.
 As a carbon neutral fuel wood is becoming more desirable to use as it is also renewable.
 Wood has always remained popular in rural areas especially for stoves and inglenook fireplaces.
 A natural fire brings liveliness and atmosphere to your home, however, spitting and sparking are a particular hazard requiring the use of sparkguards.

-(iv) Gas coal fires - PLEASE SEE MORE INFORMATION THE FIRESFor the busy city dweller these offer a clean, safe and instant alternative to solid fuel fires.
+Historically the open solid fuel fireplace was the source of heat and then with the Clean Air Acts in the 1950s central heating became more affordable and radiators replaced the fire.
+It was however very quickly found that even for the busy city dweller that a fire was part of home life and their widespread use returned.
+Modern gas fires now give both the efficiency and the pleasures to be had from a fire as a clean, safe and instant alternative.
 There are stringent legal requirements governing the installation and usage of these appliances and the ventilation to the room concerned.
-It is necessary to us a **** registered gas installer for any gas related work.
-Gas coal fires can be for either mains or bottled gas.
+It is necessary to use a Gas Safe registered gas installer for any gas related work.
+Gas fires can be for either mains or bottled gas.